 Getting to the pancake race

 The race takes place in and around the picturesque Greenwich Market.
 It’s an easy 5 minute walk from Greenwich station — just take the DLR and you’ll be there in no time.
 It’s a truly beautiful part of London that you might not explore all that often — so be sure to take a wander and check out the view from the hill if you’ve time.
-And while you’re there, check out our guide to cheap and free things to do in Greenwich.To prevent the spread of COVID-19, many events have been canceled.
+And while you’re there, check out our guide to cheap and free things to do in Greenwich.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.